 Why is this important?

-Every year, devastating forest fires take place in Europe and around the world, destroying thousands of hectares of forests.
+Every year, devastating forest fires take place in Europe and around the world, destroying thousands of hectares of forests and affecting population.
 When the scale of a fire exceeds the capacity of a country to extinguish it, the EU Civil Protection Mechanism can be activated to provide a rapid and effective response.

 What are we doing?